Shuuryaa/Flixo-Privacy-Policy/README.md

 ---

-Floovi is an independent project and is not affiliated with or endorsed by Discord Inc., Spotify, Deezer, or SoundCloud.
+Flixo is an independent project and is not affiliated with or endorsed by Discord Inc., Spotify, Deezer, or SoundCloud.

 This Privacy Policy does not create a contractual obligation between you and Floovi, but serves to explain our data handling practices in good faith.